unified-ban/Docs/docs/get.md

 ## Permissions

-Only unified/ban operators can use this command.
+All administrators in your group and unified/ban operators can perform this command.

+> The bot will respond with more or less details based on the user's permissions.

 ## Syntax